Hi, I'm Cynthia, founder of The Co-Parent Coach in Tampa, Florida.

 My job has always been about helping or coaching someone, but I started out my career working with a very different group to most co-parents; for 16 years I was an advisor to higher education students just starting adult life.

-My interests in helping co-parents began when I met my husband, who had two daughters from previous relationships and was working through the process of trying to co-parent with his exes.
+My interests in helping co-parents began when I met my ex husband, who had two daughters from previous relationships and was working through the process of trying to co-parent with his exes.
 It was difficult to see them wanting to make shared parenting work, but often struggling to communicate and find a way to do it; anytime they tried to talk a conflict would spark.

 Gradually they found their way and found some experts who could provide them with support and advice, but I realized a huge number of people had to be going through the same experience as they did, desperate for some support and advice from someone with real expertise in building co-parenting relationships.

-Something I had noticed in getting to know and help so many higher education students, was that divorces could affect children in all kinds of ways, but whenever those divorced parents found a way to co-parent, communicate, and work together successfully, it always had the best outcome for the children.
+Something I noticed in getting to know and help so many higher education students, was that divorces could affect children in all kinds of ways, but whenever those divorced parents found a way to co-parent, communicate, and work together successfully, it always had the best outcome for the children.

 Creating a career change and a coaching support program for co-parents